 Head to Central Market Hall to sample a wide selection of cured sausages on the first floor from the local butchers.
 Many of them will offer you tasters and explain the different types of Hungarian sausages.

 For more delicious local food, head to the food stalls on the second floor.
 Walk past the clothing and leather bag stalls and you’ll find a section filled with food stalls!
+Here’s a typical platter with different types of Hungarian meats.

 Other than Hungarian sausages, these small stalls also sell other popular Hungarian street food.
 However, there’s not a lot of space to manoeuvre in during busy lunch hours.
 In addition, the market closes at 5pm every day.